These States’ Anti-DEI Legislation May Impact Higher Education

 Under Ohio Senate Bill 83, private institutions would only receive funding from the chancellor of higher education if they comply with a list of commitments, including intellectual diversity, freedom of speech, and syllabus compliance.

-Colleges in the state could not require DEI courses or training for students, faculty, and staff.
+Colleges in the state would be prohibited from requiring DEI courses or training for students, faculty, and staff.
 They also would not be permitted to use “political or ideological litmus tests” in hiring or promoting faculty members.

-On June 15, 2023, Rep. Edwards, introduced into Ohio’s two-year state budget plan several elements of Senate Bill 83.
+On June 15, 2023, Rep. Edwards introduced several elements of SB 83 into Ohio’s two-year state budget plan.

-Ohio State’s Board of Trustees issued a rare public statement Tuesday, saying SB 83 raised “important questions about 21st-century education,” but the legislation as it’s currently written could “undermine the shared governance model of universities, risk weakened academic rigor, or impose extensive and expensive new reporting mandates.”
+Ohio State’s Board of Trustees issued a rare public statement on May 16, 2023, saying SB 83 raised “important questions about 21st-century education,” but noted that the legislation as it’s currently written could “undermine the shared governance model of universities, risk weakened academic rigor, or impose extensive and expensive new reporting mandates.”

 Oklahoma